Elemiel-K/Opencore-T470s/README.md

 5. USB type A ports with USB 3.0 and USB 2.0 support
 6. TB3 (Alpine Ridge)/USB type C works.
 However the ports have only been tested with standard USB 3.0 devices, since I do not posess any working TB3/USB3.1 devices and therefore cannot test.
 7. HDMI output is quirky, it works but settings have to be tuned.
+8. BT 4.2 + Wifi
+9. Smart Card Reader

 ### Untested

-1. BT/Wifi - My card is on order and I will update the system with appropriate Kexts once it is delivered.
-2. WWAN
+1. WWAN
-3. Smart Card Reader
-4. Audio over HDMI
+2. Audio over HDMI

 **Note on Keyboard Shortcuts**

 Due to system instability being caused by SSDT-KBD.aml, I have removed the ssdt and replaced it with a couple of smaller SSDTS with more circumscribed functionality.
 Currently on Volume Controls and Brightness Controls are working as intended on the Laptop Keyboard.
 I am unlikely to bother further improving this.

+**Note on USBMap.kext**

+Please follow the instruction for creation of an opencore USBMap given on the Opencore Guide linked below.

 ## Installation Instructions: